CurveDocs/curve-docs/docs/block-oracle/BlockOracle.md

 # **Committing Block Hashes**

-Functions and views related to the process by which committers submit, update, and track block hash commitments.
 Only registered committers may call commit functions.
 The contract maintains a mapping of committer votes and a count of votes per block hash.
 Commitments are mutable until a block is confirmed; after confirmation, the block hash is immutable.

 ### `commit_block`
 !!! description "`BlockOracle.commit_block(_block_number: uint256, _block_hash: bytes32, _apply: bool = True) -> bool`"